-When looking at the concrete to representation to abstract (CRA) continuum, some guidance and support are present, though not always consistent.
 "Professional Development" videos included in each module guide teachers with "best practice" visuals specifically related to the content being developed in the module.
-For example, the video in Module 9 shows a teacher in a classroom of students building the equivalence of fractions, decimals, and percents.
-Through watching this video, teachers witness the development of the lesson, how grid models are incorporated to make connections, questioning strategies to guide students' thinking, and "teacher moves" (i.e., encouraging students to accurately read decimals "thirteen hundredths") to successfully progress from pictorial models to an equivalent abstract representation of decimals, fractions, and percents in this lesson.
+For example, the video in Module 7 shows a classroom teacher using tables and graphs to represent equations and explaining when to use a line versus simply plotting the points.
+Through this video, teachers witness the development of the lesson, how tables create points on the graph, questioning strategies, and "teacher moves" (i.e., initiating a discussion after noticing that some students connected the dots on their graph and some did not connect them) to successfully progress from the equation to the graphical representation in this lesson.
 Also, the "Personal Math Trainer" provides teachers some feedback related to where students are in the phases of the CRA continuum by incorporating varied problem types that address the phases of the CRA continuum.
 However, minimal evidence was located to provide insight into which activities correspond to progressive points along the continuum.
-Teachers evaluate individual lessons or refer to the TEKS Correlation for Grade 6 information in "Front Matter" to see which lessons align to which TEKS, but, in this document, no specificity is included related to where on the progression the activities align.
+Teachers evaluate individual lessons or refer to the TEKS Correlation for Grade 7 information in "Front Matter" to see which lessons align to which TEKS, but, in this document, no specificity is included related to where on the progression the activities align.